 Can the COVID-19 vaccine give you COVID-19?

-- The vaccines do not include the live virus that causes COVID-19 so the vaccine cannot give you COVID-19.
-Sometimes after vaccination you may experience mild symptoms like pain at the injection site, fever, chills, mild fatigue or a headache.
-These symptoms are normal and are a sign that the body is building immunity.
+- The vaccine does not include the live virus that causes COVID-19.
+Sometimes the vaccine can cause mild symptoms like pain where you get the shot, fever, chills, headaches or make you feel tired.
+These symptoms are normal and are a sign that your body is building immunity.

 If I already had COVID-19 do I still need a vaccine?

-- It’s unclear how long immunity lasts after having COVID-19.
-The best way to stop the pandemic and keep yourself and your family safe is to use every tool available, including getting a vaccine, wearing a mask, washing your hands often, and keeping at least six feet apart from others.
+- Everyone needs the vaccine – even if you’ve had COVID-19.
+The best way to stop the pandemic is to take every precaution including getting a vaccine, wearing a mask, washing your hands often, and keeping at least six feet apart from others.
 When it’s your turn, get the vaccine.